 In Southern California, Knott’s Berry Farm’s primary amusement/theme park competitors are Disneyland and Disney’s California Adventure, which are approximately 10 minutes away, Universal Studios, approximately 40 minutes away, and Six Flags Magic Mountain, approximately 75 minutes away.
 The San Diego Zoo and Sea World-San Diego are located approximately 90 minutes from Knott’s.
 LEGOLAND, a children’s park, is located approximately 70 minutes away in Carlsbad, California.

 Kings Island, a combination amusement and water park located near Cincinnati, Ohio, first opened in 1972 and was acquired by the Partnership in June of 2006.
 Kings Island is one of the largest seasonal amusement parks in the United States, measured by the number of rides and attractions and the hourly ride capacity.
-The park features a children's area that has been named the "Best Kids’ Area in the World" for twelve consecutive years by Amusement Today.
+The park features a children's area that has been named the "Best Kids’ Area in the World" for thirteen consecutive years by Amusement Today.

 The park’s total market area includes approximately 15 million people, and the major areas of dominant influence in this market area, which are Cincinnati, Dayton and Columbus, Ohio, Louisville and Lexington, Kentucky, and Indianapolis, Indiana, include approximately 8 million people.